craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 > No-one with an Access Binding is allowed to Entertain in the Hells, for the hopefully obvious reason of the massive advantage and security threat they present.
 They do maintenance work whenever an area is clear of Entertainers, and some Operators go so far as to temporarily enclose areas in stone to work in peace.

 ##### Illumination
-The Kobolds who view the Hells as entertainment typically have no need for light, except in the larger rooms of the Hells, in which case the bio-luminescent mushroom Glowbulb has been cultivated.
+The Kobolds who view the Hells as entertainment typically have no need for light.
 In most cases, the light the entertainers provide for themselves is sufficient.

 ##### Formatted Markings
 Markings that are not magically hidden from Terra and the Operators are formatted in Terra's script with the date as mm-dd-yyy and a two centimeter wide, one centimeter deep border.
 Whenever any member of the [[Grand Pantheon]] or the concept of a higher power is mentioned, Terra's name is made its replacement upon formatting.